Boreas618/boreas618.github.io/posts/monitor.md

 ## Monitors

-To address the limited fault tolerance of locks and semaphores, Brinch Hansen (1973) and Hoare (1974) introduced a higher-level synchronization primitive known as a **monitor**[^1].
+To address the limited fault tolerance of locks and semaphores, Brinch Hansen (1973) and Hoare (1974) introduced a higher-level synchronization primitive known as a **monitor** [1].
 A monitor is a feature implemented by programming languages (compilers) that can reduce the likelihood of errors in concurrent programs.
 To avoid making the concept too abstract, we first present a Java implementation of a monitor that aims to solve the producer/consumer problem.

 ```java
 class Monitor {